-- Chapin Hall's study of Chicago's After School Matters program found that students who participated in the program missed fewer days of school than their classmates and that students who participated most frequently failed fewer core academic courses (English, Math, Science and Social Studies).
-The finding is particularly noteworthy because the program is not aimed at improving academics.
-By creating an incentive for students to attend school regularly and giving them something to look forward to after school, researchers concluded that After School Matters helped improve academic performance.
-(2007) - A study conducted for the state of New Hampshire of its state and federally-funded, academically-focused afterschool programs found that more than half the students who attended regularly improved both academically and behaviorally, and classroom teachers reported that students made the most progress in turning in homework on time, completing homework to teachers' satisfaction and participating in class.
+- them something to look forward to after school, researchers concluded that After School Matters helped improve academic performance.
+(2007) - Absences among North Carolina's Young Scholars participants decreased by 48 percent when they began participating in the afterschool program.
+(2006) - A study conducted for the state of New Hampshire of its state and federally-funded, academically-focused afterschool programs found that more than half the students who attended regularly improved both academically and behaviorally, and classroom teachers reported that students made the most progress in turning in homework on time, completing homework to teachers' satisfaction and participating in class.
 (2005) - Evaluations of LA's BEST by the UCLA Center for the Study of Evaluation revealed that students' regular school day attendance improved once they began participating in the afterschool program.
 Students also reported higher aspirations regarding finishing school and going to college.
 In a longitudinal study, researchers at UCLA found dropout rates among LA's BEST students were significantly lower than the overall district dropout rate.
-(2005) - Research by the Texas State Education Agency found that strong participation in 21st Century Community Learning Centers (21st CCLC) afterschool programs correlated with better attendance during the regular school day.
-Specifically, they found that approximately half (48 percent) of youth who participated in three quarters or more of the available 21st CCLC activities missed five or fewer days of school during the fall semester, compared to 17 percent of youth who participated in less than one quarter of the available activities.
-(2009) - Policy Studies Associates five-year evaluation of The After-School Corporation (TASC) afterschool programs found that regular school day attendance for the pre-K to eighth grade levels increased for participants compared to non-participants, especially for students in grades 5-8, and attendance for seventh and eighth grade participants increased by 2.7 school days compared to non-participants.
+(2005) - Pathways to Progress students in St. Paul, Minnesota experienced dramatically better school attendance-participants attended 18.4 more school days and missed 9.6 fewer school days than their nonparticipant peers.
+(2004) - Policy Studies Associates five-year evaluation of The After-School Corporation (TASC) afterschool programs found that regular school day attendance for the pre-K to eighth grade levels increased for participants compared to non-participants, especially for students in grades 5-8, and attendance for seventh and eighth grade participants increased by 2.7 school days compared to non-participants.
 At the high school level, regular school day attendance for participants in the lowest quartile of attendance increased by 4.4 days, compared to nonparticipants who were also in the lowest attendance quartile.
-(2004)
+(2004) - Students participating in California's After School Education and Safety Program (formerly the After School Learning and Safe Neighborhoods Partnerships Program, ASLSNPP) improved their regular day attendance (ranging from 5 to 17 additional days per year) with particularly large improvements for students with the lowest attendance record prior to the start of the program.
+Students also demonstrated a more positive attitude toward school, enhanced confidence about learning and increased educational aspirations.
+(2002)